-The "Bowling Alley" sequence was almost not in the movie.
-It was added at the last moment, because Fred's "Twinkle Toes" bowling style was such a big part of the series, they felt they couldn't leave it out.
+The "Bowling Alley" scene, (that was Fred Flintstone's favorite hobby) was almost not in the movie, it was added at the last moment, especially to add five minutes to the length of filming, so it would surpass 90 minutes, (without the Opening Credits & Closing Credits) because Fred's "Twinkle Toes" bowling style was such a big part of the series, they felt they couldn't leave it out.

-The appearance of the saber-tooth at the end of the movie marks one of the first - if not _the_ first - time for a furry CG character in a feature film.
+The appearance of the Fred Flintstone's saber-toothed cat marks one of the first, if not the first time for a furry CG character in a feature film.
 A specific, complex algorithm (for its time) had to be developed to calculate the movement of every single hair of the fur.

 When Fred flies into his car at the beginning of the movie, after sliding off the Bronto-crane, John Goodman was actually lifted by a crane out of the car and the footage was just shown in reverse.
 This actually explains why the roof of Fred's car appears shorter during this scene, than it does for the rest of the movie.
 As a shorter roof would be necessary to shoot such a scene.